 What is Databricks Runtime?

-Databricks Runtime is the set of core software components that run on the compute clusters managed by Databricks.
+Databricks Runtime (DBR) is a foundational set of software components that operates on the compute clusters managed by Databricks.
 It is built on top of a highly optimized version of Apache Spark but also adds a number of enhancements and additional components and updates that substantially improve the usability, performance, and security of big data analytics.

 So, what's inside Databricks Runtime?
 Here are its key features and main components: